Bring the kids and the grandparents - there's something for everyone.

 If you want to learn the history of Beaumont's oil industry, the best place to start is Spindletop Gladys City Boomtown on the Lamar University campus.
-This old western town is a re-creation of an early 20th-century "boomtown" that sprang up after the Lucas Gusher on Spindletop Hill was tapped in 1901.
-Usually, the giant gusher on the property shoots water into the sky, but there was some damage from the ice storm, so check before you go and see if it's working again.
+This old western town is a re-creation of an early 20th-century "boomtown" that sprang up after the Lucas Gusher on Spindletop Hill was tapped in 1901 and has replica gushers a few times a month.
 If you are interested in the area's oil history, the Texas Energy Museum is a great place to continue your visit, which tells the story of the petrochemical industry through robotic animatronics.

-Spindletop hosts several events throughout the year, and we were lucky to visit during Gladys City Live.
+Spindletop hosts several events throughout the year so be sure to check their calendar before you visit.
+We were lucky to visit during Gladys City Live.
 We were given authentic money from 1901 to make purchases in the stores around town, and actors and actresses take on the roles of townsfolk.
 We enjoyed the blacksmith shop demonstration and chatting with the shop owners.
 My mom made friends with the ladies in the clothing shop (the story of her life), and we learned about medical tools and the antique printing press.
 Of course, we couldn't leave without trying a sarsaparilla, but we couldn't convince my son to try a game of cards with the saloon's painted lady.

 Go for a River Ride

 We went for a ride down the Neches River on the Ivory Bill Pontoon Boat with Neches River Adventures, which offers public tours most Saturdays March-November.
 Surrounded by the Gulf, bayous, and tributaries, I highly recommend getting out on the water in Beaumont.
 It's fascinating to see the large variety of trees and animals and learn about the town's history as it relates to the river.